Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Numerical Experiments

 \subsubsection{Results for Bilevel Strategic Bidding}

 Figure~\ref{fig:bilevel_results} visualizes the distributions of the evaluation metrics for the proposed SFLA and three benchmarks, i.e., LA, W-CVaR, and Bonferroni.
-As can be observed from the first two columns of Figure~\ref{fig:bilevel_results}, the proposed SFLA demonstrates significant speedup in both \emph{Time} and \emph{TimeF}; to facilitate interpretation, Table~\ref{tab:bilevel_time} in Appendix~\ref{appen:sup_res_bilevel} lists the mean values of these time metrics along with the corresponding speedup rates.
-In particular, the proposed SFLA achieves a speedup of up to $90 \times$ in solving to optimality (\emph{Time}) compared to LA and W-CVaR, and the speedup is up to $40 \times$ in finding the first comparable high-quality solution (\emph{TimeF}) relative to LA and $180\times$ relative to W-CVaR.
+As can be seen from the first two columns of Figure~\ref{fig:bilevel_results}, SFLA demonstrates significant speedup in both \emph{Time} and \emph{TimeF}.
+In particular, SFLA achieves a speedup of up to $90 \times$ in solving to optimality (\emph{Time}) compared to LA and W-CVaR, and the speedup is up to $40 \times$ in finding the first comparable high-quality solution (\emph{TimeF}) relative to LA and $180\times$ relative to W-CVaR.
 Although the Bonferroni approximation achieves the fastest computation, its over-conservativeness leads to infeasibility in the majority of parameter settings.
-It should be noted that the speedup rates compared to LA and W-CVaR decrease for a large $T$ especially for $\epsilon=0.05$; this is because LA and W-CVaR reach the \texttt{TimeLimit} rather than due to a reduction in the computational superiority of the proposed SFLA.
+It should be noted that the speedup rates compared to LA and W-CVaR decrease for a large $T$, especially for $\epsilon=0.05$; this is because LA and W-CVaR reach the \texttt{TimeLimit} rather than due to a reduction in the computational superiority of the proposed SFLA.

-Furthermore, as can be observed in the third column of Figure~\ref{fig:bilevel_results}, W-CVaR shows a large number of infeasible runs.
-These infeasibilities are resolved by setting \texttt{NumericalFocus=3}, indicating numerical issues.
-While LA is more numerically stable, it still incurs $22$ infeasible runs in total.
-In contrast, the proposed SFLA has only one infeasible run, demonstrating its higher numerical stability.
-Note that the infeasibility of the Bonferroni approximation is caused by its over-conservativeness that cannot be recovered by setting \texttt{NumericalFocus=3}.

-The fourth column of Figure~\ref{fig:bilevel_results} compares the \emph{Actual Profit} of the benchmarks with that of the proposed SFLA.
-Among the feasible cases, Bonferroni approximation leads to significantly lower profit than other methods because of its over-conservativeness.
-It is noteworthy that both LA and W-CVaR can occasionally yield either higher or lower profits than the proposed SFLA.
-This variability arises because the market clearing modeled in the bilevel problem does not precisely replicate the actual market clearing process (cleared with exact MIP-based RHS-WDRJCC), and bilevel problems admit multiple solutions even at optimality.
-Thus, even when different methods yield the same \emph{Bilevel Profit}, discrepancies can still arise in \emph{Actual Profit}.
-It should be noted that W-CVaR shows significantly lower \emph{Actual Profit} especially for a large $T$, because W-CVaR fails to find a good feasible solution within the \texttt{TimeLimit}, rather than due to over-conservativeness.
+Our Appendix \ref{appen:sup_bilevel} provides supplemental analysis on \emph{N Infeasible} and the actual profits that can be attained by using the proposed SFLA and other benchmarks (the third and fourth columns of Figure~\ref{fig:bilevel_results}).
+Results demonstrate that the proposed SFLA is more numerically stable and attains comparable actual market profits.